 the purchase of the Louisiana Territory.

-Originally edited by Stuart Gerry Brown, this new edition includes an introduction by historian and documentary editor William Ferraro.
+Originally edited by Stuart Gerry Brown, this new edition includes a foreword by historian and documentary editor William Ferraro.
 Ferraro considers the lasting influence of Brown’s edition on Monroe scholarship and surveys the most recent research, detailing the ways this founding father’s legacy continues to unfold.

 Stuart Gerry Brown was professor of American civilization in the Maxwell School of Citizenship and Public Affairs at Syracuse University.
 He is the author of many books, including The Social Philosophy of Josiah Royce.